etiquettestartshere/effectivetray/README.md

 # Effective Tray for D&D Fifth Edition
-A module for dnd5e on foundryvtt that makes the effects tray better.
+A module for dnd5e on foundryvtt that allows the effect tray to be used more effectively.

 ## What it does
 Allows users to apply active effects to selected tokens from chat cards even if they do not own the actor that made the chat card.